 The premise for an excellent and effective video podcast is simple: Have a recorded video conversation.
 But not just any conversation — make it original and authentic, and center it around a topic relevant to what your target audience cares about today.
 Also, bring in experts on the subject matter who can share insights that listeners will find interesting and add value to your podcast.

 The main idea here is reaching your audience and giving them exactly what they want, when they want, and where they want it.
-The following are just a few examples of some companies who are nailing it while using video podcasting to connect with their audiences.
+The following are just a few video podcast examples of some companies who are nailing it while using video to connect with their audiences.

 Misfit Media, a marketing agency serving the restaurant industry, is an excellent example of how versatile video podcasting can be.
 Misfit created an omnichannel system, using video and audio to complement each other to reach their audience right where they want (often YouTube) and to connect with a new audience.